sutrolabs/census-docs/destinations/klaviyo.md

 | <p>Event<br><a href="../basics/data-models-and-entities/defining-source-data/events/#defining-event-syncs">Event Sync</a></p> |        ✅       |                 Unique Event ID                |                  Send                 |

 {% hint style="info" %}
 Learn more about all of our sync behaviors in our [Syncs](../basics/core-concept#sync-behaviors) documentation.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Klaviyo objects and/or behaviors.
 {% endhint %}

-[Contact us](mailto:support@getcensus.com) if you want Census to support more Klaviyo objects and/or behaviors

 ### How profile identifiers work in Klaviyo